Person reviewing a document with someone across a desk.

 • Jewelry

-Liability coverage
+Liability Coverage

 • Bodily injury lawsuits

-• Property damage done to the rental property
+• Damage done to the rental property

 • Medical expenses when others are injured due to your negligence

-Loss of use protection
+Loss of Use Protection

 • The replacement of destroyed personal property

-• Additional living expenses, like a hotel
+• Additional living expenses, such as a hotel

 • Other qualifying expenses while you’re temporarily displaced